BryanSchuetz/new-pubs/_posts/2016-02-18-consumer-insights-afghanistan-how-young-women-are-using-tech.markdown

 The vast majority of respondents (96 percent) is interested in improving their job-hunting skills via technology and would prefer to receive such training via online video (35 percent), smartphone app (31 percent), or SMS/IVR capabilities (24 percent).
 However, very few (around 12 percent) have received any form of online training in the past.
 Therefore, WIE would need to do some amount of capacity training or deeper market research in this area to explore whether technology is a viable method of skills transfer.

 <aside>*Note: This isn’t a statistically significant study, and it wasn’t intended to be.
 The sample was not randomly selected, so these results can’t be generalized to the population.
 In addition, all the respondents were educated women from urban areas, so skews are inevitable.
 However, such caveats don’t stop projects from using these insights to quickly gauge how they might engage their target audiences using ICT tools.
-The ICT team will be working with DAI’s projects across the globe to make this kind of ‘quick and dirty’ consumer insights study a core function of their on-the-ground data-gathering efforts.*</aside>
+The ICT team will be working with DAI’s projects across the globe to make this kind of ‘quick and dirty’ Digital Insights study a core function of their on-the-ground data-gathering efforts.*</aside>